kovacsmate88/Jenkins-CICD-Docker-OracleVM/README.md

       ```
    <a name="static-ip-configuration-on-vm-step-3"></a>
    3. Modify the file as shown [here](#netplan-file-example)
-   4. Apply changes:
+   4. Apply changes: `sudo netplan apply`
-      ```bash
-      sudo netplan apply
-      ```

 ---

 ### Sudoers File Error Fix

    If you encounter an error related to the sudoers file, follow these steps:

    1. Switch to the superuser account: `su -`
    2. Open the sudoers file: `visudo`
    3. Add your user to the end of the sudoers file: `your_vm_user ALL=(ALL:ALL) NOPASSWD: ALL`
    4. Save the file and exit the superuser mode: `exit`

    Go [back](#ssh-server-installation-step-2) where you stopped :)